Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/operators_menus.rst

    You can use the number keys or :kbd:`Numpad` to input an item in the list to select.
    For example, :kbd:`Numpad-1` will select the first item and so on.

-Pop-ups can be dragged around by there title.
+Pop-ups can be moved by dragging there title.

 ..
 RMB context menu (reset, copy, manual access, edit source, translation)